Learn about actual and potential costs

 What types of discounts do you offer your long-term or repeat buyers?

 Do you operate multiple locations?
 If so, where are they?
+Are any of your locations closed or operating at less than full capacity as a result of the coronavirus outbreak?

 How long have you been using your current location and how wide an area do you serve?